domschl/HuggingFaceGuidedTourForMac/README.md

 > ![Note:](http://img.shields.io/badge/📝-Note:-green.svg?style=flat) When experimenting with HuggingFace, you will download large models that will be stored in your home directory at: `~/.cache/huggingface/hub`.
 > You can remove these models at any time by deleting this directory or parts of it's content.

-- The `accelerate` library is optional, but used to run some large models.
 - `"huggingface_hub[cli]"` installs the huggingface command line tools that are sometimes required to download (proprietary licensed) models.

 ## 7. Further Experiments